 Cooperative Principle #7: Concern for Community.
 As credit unions, we take that principle seriously, working to serve our communities and support them in good times and bad.
 However, there are communities out there that are struggling to fit into the standard banking mold.
 For one reason or another (different backgrounds, different needs, special circumstances, etc.) these communities are currently underserved or underbanked.
 A few examples include the LGBTQ, Black, Latino, and immigrant communities.

-Regardless of how their community came to be underserved, it seems they feel credit unions and banks are unwilling to help alter the standard mold and meet them halfway.
+Regardless of how their community came to be underserved, they feel credit unions and banks are unwilling to help alter the standard mold and meet them halfway.
 In the areas where current financial institutions are failing to meet the needs of underserved communities, new FinTechs are rising to the challenge, created by those same communities—with the intent of filling in gaps left behind by traditional institutions and then returning profit to those communities.

 In LGBTQ communities